 Therefore neither of the choices can be assigned an objective value.

-There are number of reasons why economic value is inherently subjective are essentially limitless because of uncertainty and subjectivity:
+There number of reasons why economic value is inherently subjective are essentially limitless because of uncertainty and subjectivity:

 - Preferences for economic actors often change.